User Guide

 Objective

-Connect your IDE to CloudAgent using the Model Context Protocol (MCP) to build and deploy cloud infrastructure directly from your development environment.
+Connect your AI tools to CloudAgent using the Model Context Protocol (MCP) to build and deploy cloud infrastructure with built-in guardrails.

 What is MCP?
-The Model Context Protocol is an open standard that allows AI-powered IDEs like Cursor to connect to external tools and services.
-CloudAgent's MCP server lets your AI coding assistant deploy infrastructure on your behalf, with built-in guardrails.
+The Model Context Protocol is an open standard that allows AI-powered tools to connect to external services.
+CloudAgent's MCP server lets your AI assistant deploy infrastructure on your behalf, with security and governance controls applied automatically.

 Prerequisites